dnth/dnth.github.io/content/blog/talk_tfdl_deploying_dl_without_tears/index.md

 + [Supercharging YOLOv5: How I Got 182.4 FPS Inference Without a GPU.](https://dicksonneoh.com/portfolio/supercharging_yolov5_180_fps_cpu/)

 ### 🍧 Takeaways
+Here are the takeaways from the brief talk

 {{< notice tip >}}

 + Begin with deployment in mind as the end goal.
 + The gap is deeper at the deployment side.
-+ MLOps - hot topic.
 + Many open-source tools make it easy to deploy models.
++ MLOps - hot topic worth exploring.

 {{< /notice >}}